 What Does Unpacked Mean?

-Step-by-step introductory courses are great for learning syntax, vocabulary, and basic concepts.
+A step-by-step format for introductory courses is great for learning syntax, vocabulary, and basic concepts.
 But once you've got the fundamentals down, as an experienced developer your time is better spent:

-dissecting a full-stack application layer by layer without the tedious typing of all the code
+- Deconstructing a full-stack application layer by layer to gain mastery, without the tedious typing of all the code

-focusing on the design, architecture, and actual implementation of a solid application
+- Focusing on the design, architecture, and actual implementation of a sophisticated application

-diving deep into the interesting parts of a complete, feature-rich application
+- Diving deep into the interesting parts of a complete, feature-rich application

 For Experienced Developers

-Curious about GraphQL.
 You've heard about it, and perhaps even noticed that some of your favorite platforms now support a GraphQL API.
 But you're wondering what all the hoopla is about.
 You need someone to cut through the hype and walk you through a pragmatic example of a GraphQL API and a frontend that uses it.
 In other words, you're looking to keep up to date with modern API development.

 You're already using the Elixir/OTP platform to good effect: it's robust, scalable, and fast!
 But perhaps your RESTful API isn't quite as flexible or maintainable as you'd like.
 Or maybe you're developing a new API from scratch and want to explore what GraphQL can do for you.

 No need to get bogged down in figuring out how to put all the pieces together yourself.
 Save time and frustration by using our full-stack application as a springboard for creating your own app!

 Many thanks to Bruce for reviewing the application code!
 His unique insights and suggestions based on hard-earned experience with GraphQL were instrumental in the design of this course.